 Adjust the Color in the HSL Panel

-Whether you choose to adjust in Lightroom or Photoshop, the colour will have a huge impact on your image.
-Colour is an aspect of composition and has a huge impact on the aesthetic of your photo.
-You may like a desaturated look to your images or images with deep colour and a lot of contrast.
+Whether you choose to adjust in Lightroom or Photoshop, the color will have a huge impact on your image.
+Color is an aspect of composition and has a huge impact on the aesthetic of your photo.
+You may like a desaturated look to your images or images with deep color and a lot of contrast.

 Use Split Toning for Highlights and Shadows

 Split Toning is a Lightroom tool that you can use to great effect when it comes to post-processing.
-Split Toning adds colour toning to the highlights and shadows individually, based on luminance.
+Split Toning adds color toning to the highlights and shadows individually, based on luminance.